hurxan/rb-bot/README.md

 # rb-bot
-A RB Bot for Telegram that sends you notification whenever there is a new value bet in your account.
+A RB Bot for Telegram that sends you a notification whenever there is a new value bet in your account.

 # Setup
 <ol>